-It takes constant work for businesses to bring in new leads and keep their company vital.
-The rise of digital marketing made it possible for companies to tap into a constant stream of fresh new consumers every day.
+Businesses need constant work to bring in new leads and keep their company vital.
+The rise of digital marketing made it possible for companies to tap into a constant stream of fresh new consumers daily.

 Do Thorough Research

-Research makes a real difference as you determine the right lead generation strategies for your business.
+Research makes a real difference as you determine your business’s lead-generation strategies.
 The two main areas of focus are keyword and competitor research.

 Your keyword research should focus on two main areas: